photobooth-app/photobooth-app/README.md

 This app allows to use

-- picamera2 (with or without autofocus)
+- Raspberry Pi Camera Module 1/2/3 (with or without autofocus)
-- arducam cameras (with or without autofocus)
+- Arducam cameras (with or without autofocus)
-- DSLR cameras (via gphoto2 or digicamcontrol) (not yet implemented) and
+- DSLR cameras via gphoto2 or digicamcontrol (latter not yet implemented) and
 - webcams (via opencv2 or v4l)

 for high quality still photos and for livestream in your own photobooth.